peoples-e/pe-epub/README.md

 # pe-epub

-"peepub" makes epubs better.
+makes epubs better.

 Our goal is to make it as easy as possible to output a valid epub.
-Peepub is for Node.js

 ## JSON > EPUB
 Here's the bare minimum you need to make an epub